WiseLabCMU/adhoc-wifi/README.md

   ```
   A ---------- B               C ---------- D
   ```
   - Naturally cell division will occur and nodes `A,B` will still be able to communicate with each other, as will `C,D`.
+Connection drops can be simulated by simply setting TX power to 0, which will limit viable connection range to a few feet.
-- When either `A,B` and `C,D` come back within range of each other, the network will re-merge and be restored for full routing from/to each node once again
+- When either `A,B` and `C,D` come back within range of each other, the network will re-merge and be restored for full routing from/to each node once again.
   ```
   B ---------- A ------------- C ---------- D
   ```
-  - **Note:** In simple wireless adhoc mode, this remerge after fragmentation is _unreliable_, and In fact even on initial network initialization can result in cell division despite what should be viable physical wireless links.
+  - **Note:** In simple wireless adhoc mode, this remerge after fragmentation is _unreliable_, and in fact even first ad-hoc network initialization can result in cell division despite what should be viable physical wireless links.

 # ROS2
 Per https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html